transpapers/transpapers.github.io/public/old guides/guide.md

 - Are you doing this for fraudulent reasons?
 - Have you paid the publication fee to an approved newspaper?
 - In your own words, why do you want to change your name?
-- Is there anything else you’d like the court to know?
+- Is there anything else you&apos;d like the court to know?
 - You may also be asked "Do you know of anyone who would oppose this name change?"
 Having answered "no" to the "fraudulent reasons" question, you can most likely answer "no" to this one.
 In particular, **you can safely disregard any "opposition" on purely transphobic grounds.** (Compare the history of the phrase "speak now or forever hold your peace.")

 #### END FURTHER CONFIRMATION